-This is another one of those topics which is entirely a personal choice, some people love Hiking Poles(*1) some people hate them!
+People either love Hiking Poles(*1) or hate them.
 I will cover what I discovered, and maybe this will help you decide for your self.

 Modern Hiking Poles